 How Alternative Sentencing Helps Society

 The United States is known for having the highest rate of incarceration in the world.
-By taking a different approach to fighting crime, such as by saving institutions for the most detrimental offenders, it’s possible to reduce our prison population.
+By taking a different approach to fighting crime, such as by saving institutions for the most detrimental offenders, it’s possible to reduce the prison population.

 These alternative sentences keep offenders out of jails and prisons show promising benefits for society, including: